capricallctx-com/go-ethereum/README.md

-Going through all the possible command line flags is out of scope here (please consult our [CLI Wiki page](https://github.com/ethereum/go-ethereum/wiki/Command-Line-Options)), but we've enumerated a few common parameter combos to get you up to speed quickly on how you can run your own `geth` instance.
+Going through all the possible command line flags is out of scope here (please consult our [CLI Wiki page](https://github.com/ethereum/go-ethereum/wiki/Command-Line-Options)), but we've enumerated a few common parameter combos to get you up to speed quickly on how you can run your own `tankerd` instance.

 ### Full node on the main Ethereum network